opensearch-project/project-website/_posts/2025-04-11-Hybrid-Search-Options-And-Practice.md

 In summary, lexical search algorithms like BM25 provide precise keyword matching.
 They are fast and efficient but do not incorporate semantic meaning.
 On the other hand, semantic search understands meaning and context, handling natural language queries well.
 However, it may miss important keywords, especially for fact-based queries.
 As we enter the era of Generative AI, an increasing number of use cases require both keyword matching and semantic understanding.
 Hybrid search is OpenSearch's solution to address this need, combining the strengths of both approaches.

-### 2. Hybrid Search: Solving the Problem and Options
+### 2. Hybrid Search: Combining Lexical and Semantic searches

-Hybrid search often involves combining scores from different search methods (e.g., BM25 for keyword search and semantics for vector search).
+Hybrid search integrates results from multiple search methods, such as BM25 for keyword matching and vector search for semantic understanding, to provide more comprehensive and accurate results.
 However, these scores can have vastly different scales and distributions.
 Normalization helps to bring these scores into a common range, allowing for fair comparison and combination.
 OpenSearch offers various normalization techniques that can be broadly categorized into two main types: Score-based and Rank-based.
 Let's explore these categories and their specific techniques in detail.

 Score-based techniques directly manipulate the raw scores returned by search algorithms.
 These methods are useful when the actual score values carry meaningful information that should be preserved in some form.
-There are 3 different types of score based normalization technique: Min max, L2 and z_score (will be released in 3.0-beta1).
+There are 3 different types of score based normalization technique: Min max, L2 and z-score (will be released in 3.0).
 In this section, we would talk about min max normalization.

 #### Hybrid Search with Min-Max Normalization Technique

-Min-Max normalization scales scores to a fixed range, typically [0, 1], preserving the relative distribution of scores.
+Min-Max normalization scales individual subquery result scores to a fixed range, typically [0, 1], preserving the relative distribution of scores.
+For example, lexical search results are scored on a BM25 scale, which does not have a defined range.
+After normalization, these scores will be within a range of 0 to 1.

+Formula to calculate min max normalization:
 `normalized_score = (score - min_score) / (max_score - min_score)`
+Where `score` is the subquery's score, and `min_score` and `max_score` are the subquery's minimum and maximum scores respectively.

 First, we need to define a search pipeline for min-max normalization: